nahumfarchi/sdl-hot-reload-template/README.md

 1. Install MSVC build tools (in https://visualstudio.microsoft.com/downloads/ under "Tools for Visual Studio")
 2. Run `shell.bat` from the command line (this will add all of the scripts to the path)
-3. Update sdl_path and sdl_include path in scripts/build_common_definitions.bat to point at your SDL .dll (https://github.com/libsdl-org/SDL)
+3. Update sdl_path and sdl_include path in scripts/build_common_definitions.bat to point at your SDL .dll and .h files (https://github.com/libsdl-org/SDL)
 4. Run `build.bat` from the command line

 ## Dev loop

-1. run.bat
+1. `run.bat`
-2. reload.bat
+2. `reload.bat`

 ## Debug with Visual Studio